tirth-kothari/5130f2022/Assignment 3: the second phase of your page/Readme.txt

 For user DATA: https://docs.google.com/spreadsheets/d/1epwww-VrSNo3zN_OthaUat0cA1afc-weas6tqbfcTLI/edit?usp=sharing For user PORTFOLIO: https://docs.google.com/spreadsheets/d/1y79zUPIOHbuYKKsn5H76WYlDlwV7Jl3Omcsk8dUmJd8/edit?usp=sharing To see the location, go on to the button in bottom and give access to know your location.

+File Description:
+Kothari-Tirth_hw3_secondPhaseOfApp.html -----> the main index.html file
+new.html ------> Takes user info
+new1.html ------> Takes input for portfolio
+new2.html -------> Gives you your location